Clerks (film): Plot

-Dante Hicks is a young man who works as a retail clerk at Quick Stop Groceries in Leonardo, New Jersey.
-On his day-off, he is called into work to cover another employee's morning shift.
-Arriving at the store, he finds that the locks to the security shutters are jammed closed with gum, so he hangs a sheet over them with "I ASSURE YOU; WE'RE OPEN!" written in shoe polish.
-Soon after opening, Dante's best friend, wisecracking slacker Randal Graves, arrives for his own workday at the next door video rental store, RST Video.
+On his day off, Dante Hicks, a retail clerk at the Quick Stop Groceries convenience store in Leonardo, New Jersey, is instructed by his boss via phone call to cover another employee's morning shift.
+Dante asks to end early at noon to play a hockey game with friends later that day, with the boss coming in himself.
+Arriving to find the locks to the security shutters jammed closed with gum, he drapes a sheet over the shutters with "I ASSURE YOU; WE'RE OPEN!" in shoe polish; he repeatedly laments, "I'm not even supposed to be here today."